hamburgcodingschool/react-2020-11/code/session-7/hello-login/README.md

     console.log(error);
   });
 ```
 1. If the login request was correct (it is for username `admin` and password `demo`), a `token` is returned in the response.data object.
-Return
+Return this token to the App component via the callback function `onLogin`.

 # Getting Started with Create React App